maria-korosteleva/Garment-Pattern-Estimation/ReadMe.md

 *Working combinations*:
 * For ReportLab (saving patterns as png images) to work: Python 3.8.5 + ReportLab 3.5.53 + pillow 7.1.1

-### Simulating garment patterns on a human 3D model
+### Additional requirements for Simulating garment patterns on a human 3D model

 * Autodesk Maya 2018 or Autodesk Maya 2020
     * With `numpy` installed (there are a number of instruction around the Internet on how to get `numpy` to work in Maya)